 When most folks begin homesteading, a garden is usually the first step.
 Starting out on the right foot, in the beginning, can save you years of frustration and heartache.
 Lasagna Gardening by Patricia Lanza is the perfect go-to guide to soil health and healthy plant support through layering.

 I love this natural way to support the soil in my garden.
-Now, even though the book contains mainly hand-drawn pictures, it is done in a way that is clear concise.
+Now, even though the book contains mainly hand-drawn pictures, it is done in a way that is clear and concise.

 Book #2 Complete Book of Home Preserving

-This book is specifically on canning and covers everything from jams and jellies, relishes, and condiments to pickles and tomatoes.
+This homesteading book is specifically on canning and covers everything from jams and jellies, relishes, and condiments to pickles and tomatoes.
 With over 400 pages of canning recipes, I do believe you will find it all in this book.
-The back of the book does touch on the why and the how of canning which is just enough to ensure your cans seal and last on your pantry shelf.
+The back of the book does touch on the why and the how of canning which is just enough to ensure your canning jars seal and last on your pantry shelf.

-My famous (well at least in my family it is!) salsa recipe started from this book and the tomato-stained pages are there to prove it.
+My famous (well at least in my family it is!) salsa recipe started from this book, and the tomato-stained pages are there to prove it.
 A great book I highly recommend.

 Book #3 The Backyard Homestead

-My favorite part is the sample layouts for 1/10th of an acre, 1/4 or 1/2.
-Seeing how the property is laid out in regards to garden, home and barn really give you an idea of how much you can do on the land you own now.
+Seeing how each sized property is laid out regarding the garden, the home, the compost area, and the barn gives you an idea of how much you can do on the land you own now.

 Book #4 Raising Farm Animals

-Book #5 Sheep or Goats
+Book #5 Sheep Or Goats